doabit/mongoid_colored_logger/README.md

 # Mongoid Colored Logger

-The gem brings the beauty of colored logging to Mongoid.
+The gem brings the beauty of colored logging to Mongoid 3+.

 ## Installation: